argonne-lcf/tacplus-do-auth/README.md

 # tacplus-do-auth
-Python3 do_auth.py replacement for tac_plus
+Python3 alternative TACACS+ Authorization script to the do_auth.py script included in the Fedora tacacs-extra rpm.